Skip to main content

 • Writing for Film and Television

-• Acting for Film and TV
+• Acting for Film and Television

 Laurier students applying to the Vancouver Film School must be registered as a student at Laurier in the Film Studies program and have completed a minimum of 4.0 credits in Film Studies.
 Laurier students may start the Vancouver Film Studies programs after completing 10.0 credits at Laurier (normally Year 3) and then return to Laurier to complete Year 4.